martinrebo/tappx-devapp/README.md

  Technical Test for :tappx - React  and UX/UI

 ## Known Issues
 - In some cases Random User API respond with a empty ID field for the user.
+- Unit Tests: I didn't have enough time to develop a testing strategy.
+(No coverage, no confidence)

+## TECH
+- Create React App for boiler plate React code
+- Custom Hook for Right Context Menu
+- CSS: CSS Modules + Inline Styles + CSS grid + Flexbox
+- Context Hook for Global State and dispatch actions
+- Unit Tests: Jest + React Testing Library (smoke tests)

+## EXTRA - SPECS
+- *Right Context Menu*: Right click on the table to see a context menu with a dummy console log functionality
+- *Piechart Component*: Using CSS + HTML + Polyfill shows the % of developers by gender.

  # Frontend Test